North Shore Community School Food Service

 Breakfast Program:

 Breakfast is served from 7:40 a.m. - 8:00 a.m.
 Students who want breakfast should come directly to the cafeteria in the morning when they arrive in the building.
 They should not go to their lockers or classrooms first.
 This is the most efficient manner to get them through with breakfast and to their classroom on time in the morning.
-Through state and federal funding, breakfast is free to students qualified for free and reduced lunches.

 Offer versus Serve: